George C. Scott: 1958–1962: Early roles

-Supporting roles

-Scott earned his first Academy Award nomination for his performance in Otto Preminger's Anatomy of a Murder (1959); later that year he appeared on Broadway in The Andersonville Trial by Saul Levitt directed by Jose Ferrer, winning critical acclaim for his portrayal of the prosecutor.
+Scott earned his first Academy Award nomination for his performance in Otto Preminger's Anatomy of a Murder (1959).
+Later that year he appeared on Broadway in The Andersonville Trial by Saul Levitt directed by Jose Ferrer, winning critical acclaim for his portrayal of the prosecutor.
 This was based on the military trial of the commandant of the infamous Civil War prison camp in Andersonville, Georgia.
 It ran for 179 performances from December 1959 to June 1960.

 Scott received good reviews for The Wall (1960–61) which ran for 167 performances.
 He guest-starred on episodes of Sunday Showcase, Playhouse 90, Play of the Week (doing "Don Juan in Hell"), Dow Hour of Great Mysteries, and a Hallmark Hall of Fame production of Winterset, originally written for the stage.
 Scott received superb notices for his performance in The Hustler (1961).
 He returned to Broadway to direct General Seeger (1962) by Ira Levin but it only lasted two performances.
 The play Great Day in the Morning (1962), in which he was directed by José Quintero, also had only a brief run.

 Scott was in much demand for guest shots on TV shows, appearing in episodes of Ben Casey and Naked City.
 In 1962, Scott appeared as school teacher Arthur Lilly on NBC's The Virginian, in the episode "The Brazen Bell", in which he recites Oscar Wilde's poem "The Ballad of Reading Gaol".
 That same year, he appeared in NBC's medical drama The Eleventh Hour, in the episode "I Don't Belong in a White-Painted House".
 He appeared opposite Laurence Olivier and Julie Harris in Graham Greene's The Power and the Glory in a 1961 television production and also performed in The Merchant of Venice (1962) off-Broadway.